§ Quick Take

 Traversal function will report both ways.

-can search objects by key or by value or by both and return the indexes path to an each finding.
+This function can search inside JSON-like data structures for plain objects by key or by value or by both and return the indexes path to an each finding.

 ---|---|---|---|